mamba2410/reverse-pokewalker/README.md

 - Custom hardware that emulates the pokewalker with extra features.
 (Raspberry Pi/Arduino app?)

 Documentation/findings can be found in the `docs` folder of this repo.
+Dumps can be found in the `dumps` directory.
+They are then separated into binary files and ascii hex files.

+Currently, the 'main' ROM is `sentret-screen-off-5ms-1`.

 ----